Glen Brumby

 Glen Thomas Brumby (born 11 May 1960) is an Australian former professional squash player.
+He reached a career high ranking of 9 in the world during September 1982.

-Born in Maylands, South Australia, Brumby was a world's top ten player and represented Australia in the 1979, 1981 & 1985 World Team Squash Championships.
+Born in Maylands, South Australia, Brumby represented Australia in the 1979, 1981 and 1985 World Team Squash Championships.

+In 1983 Brumby was based in Nottingham, England and played for the Park Club.

+Brumby reached the semi-final of the 1985 World Open in Cairo.